-We sat down with Dayton Tavares to get the inside scoop on Magic Mike Live before its Australian premiere this December
+We sat down with Dayton Tavares to get the inside scoop on Magic Mike Live before its Australian premiere.

 When it comes to live performances, Magic Mike Live really is the whole package.
 Bringing together dancing with acrobatics, live music, comedy and more; there promises to be surprises around every corner and something for everyone in every performance.